skosch/YinYangFit/docs/source/index.markdown

 typo for *act*.

 Imagine, for instance, that we have just read the words "police caught the bank robber in the".
-Although we have not yet seen the next word (*cat*), our language networks are already sizzling with electrical activity that renders the neurons for *act* especially sensitive.
-Shortly after, some signals arrive: strong signals for CA and AT, moderate signals for AC and OA, and some weak signals for CT, as shown in the diagram above.
+Although we have not yet seen the next word (*cat*, the typo), our language networks are already sizzling with electrical activity that renders the neurons for *act* especially sensitive.
+Shortly after, some signals arrive from below:<label for="sn-bvca" class="margin-toggle sidenote-number"></label>
+<input type="checkbox" id="sn-bvca" class="margin-toggle"><span
+class="sidenote">Or from behind, rather, to be faithful to anatomy.</span>
+signals for CA and AT, moderate signals for AC and OA, and some weak signals for CT, as shown in the diagram above.
 However, despite their strong activation, the neurons for CA and AT find it difficult to activate any word-coding neurons.
 Sure, *cat* fires some spikes, but without the support of the rest of the language network, it's a rather hesitant activation.
 Meanwhile, even the comparatively small contributions of AC and CT (and AT, which is also weakly connected to *act*) are enough to give the primed *act* a serious boost.
 This seals the deal, because *act* has neural connections going backwards to AC and CT, creating a self-amplifying feedback loop that has *act* glowing red-hot (metaphorically) within just tens of milliseconds, far outdoing any notion of *cat*.<label for="sn-ctsm" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="sn-ctsm" class="margin-toggle"><span class="sidenote">This is a tremendous oversimplification.
-The neural deliberations involved in word individuation depend on first and last letters, syllable structure, position of vowels and consonants, and other factors that are still the subject of painstaking research.</span>
-In addition, detectors likely have inhibitive connections that implement direct competition between them, so as time passes, *act* might actively suppress *cat*, or the two may oscillate back and forth, depending on the circumstances.
+The neural deliberations involved in word individuation depend on first and last letters, syllable structure, position of vowels and consonants, and other factors that are still the subject of painstaking research.</span> In addition, detectors likely have inhibitive connections that implement direct competition between them, so as time passes, *act* might actively suppress *cat*, or the two may oscillate back and forth, depending on the circumstances.
 No diagram can do these complicated two-way dynamics justice, of course, but we might visualize the effect of the initial top-down feedback like so:

 <img src="img/ld_lcd_feedback.png" alt="Letter detector and letter combination detector neurons, with feedback">